codingjam/bridge-mcp/docs/ServiceRegistry_Configuration.md

 # ServiceRegistry Configuration Guide

+> **Configuration-driven service discovery and authentication management for MCP Gateway**

+## Status

+**✅ Production Ready**: The ServiceRegistry system is fully implemented and operational as of Phase 1 completion (August 2025).
+All authentication strategies and configuration options described here are working in production.

+**🔄 MCP Integration**: Currently being enhanced in Phase 2 to support MCP protocol compliance with Streamable HTTP transport and Python MCP SDK integration.

 ## Overview

 The ServiceRegistry is the central component of the MCP Gateway that manages service discovery, configuration, and authentication strategies.
 It provides a configuration-driven approach to defining how the gateway interacts with MCP services, including authentication requirements and service-specific settings.